Be Careful What You Wish For…

 • Another questionable moral problem in this story; Clarissa was kinda creepy and Sam just walked out into the middle of nowhere with her.

-• I liked Sam wishing that everyone would just “buzz off” and turning everyone into flies.
+• I liked Sam wishing that everyone would just “buzz off” and turn everyone into flies.
 It was a better take than everyone disappearing in the book.

 • LOL at Judith wanting to learn how to throw the basketball underhand so she could be more like Sam.